-As we enter our 21st year as a charity, we have many reasons to be proud of what Missing in Ireland Support Service CLG.
+As we enter our 22nd year as a charity, we have many reasons to be proud of what Missing in Ireland Support Service CLG has achieved.

-This year has been a combination of consolidation, having come through the challenges of the Pandemic and then the cost of living crisis that hit the entire charitable sector, the charity has maintained its position and continued to make a difference to the status and awareness of missing both in and from Ireland.
+This year has been a combination of consolidation, having come through many challenges, the charity has maintained its position and continued to make a difference to the status and awareness of missing both in and from Ireland.